MakotoUwu/challenge-data-analysis/README.md

 # Challenge-data-analysis
 This repository is created for the data analysis challenge by ImmoEliza.
-The aim of this challenge is to analyze a dataset that contains real estate sales data for properties in Belgium. 🏠
+The aim of this challenge is to analyze a dataset that contains real estate sales data and price predictions for properties in Belgium. 🏠

 ## Table of Contents
 1. [Description](#description) 📄